| 4 min read

 Unlock ISO 26262 Certification Success with Agnisys for ASICs

 ISO 26262 pre-dates autonomous vehicles by years, addressing all aspects of E/E systems in road vehicles.
-Obviously, when the vehicle itself is doing the driving, safety is paramount.
+When the vehicle itself is doing the driving, safety is paramount.
 However, even when a human is at the wheel, safety can be compromised by various types of E/E failures.
 If you’re designing ICs for any part of any electronic subsystem in road vehicles, ISO 26262 is vitally important.

 Road travel is a notoriously difficult environment for electronic systems.
 You have extremes in temperature and humidity, noise and vibration, alpha particles that can flip memory bits, chip aging effects, and more.
 You must handle these properly with safety mechanisms that detect or correct faults due to these challenging conditions.
 This is an area where you can benefit from the years of experience gleaned in safety-critical design for all the applications listed above.

 Agnisys makes it easy for you to meet the requirements of ISO 26262 and other safety standards.
 Our IDesignSpec Suite automatically inserts the safety mechanisms you request into its generated register-transfer-level (RTL) designs.
-These mechanisms are all well proven by decades of use in a wide range of electronic systems.
+These mechanisms are all well-proven by decades of use in a wide range of electronic systems.
 Agnisys supports the following options:

 All this support for safety-critical design takes no effort on your part.
 You simply tell us which safety mechanisms you want in which parts of your chip, and our solution generates them automatically.
 The safety assessment methods specified in ISO 26262 enable you to gain a quantitative reading on how well your design is protected against faults of all kinds.
-Your automotive sector customers are certain to be heavily concerned with ISO 26262, and will ask you to show how your chip meets its requirements, and whether your design process is compliant to the standard.
+Your automotive sector customers are certain to be heavily concerned with ISO 26262 and will ask you to show how your chip meets its requirements, and whether your design process is compliant with the standard.

 Safety standards have a ripple effect: end manufacturers demand compliance from their subsystem developers, who in turn demand it from their chip suppliers, who in turn demand it from their electronic design automation (EDA) vendors.
 As a designer of vehicular electronics systems, you must show that the EDA tools you use in your development flow meet the requirements of ISO 26262.